Ask ARLO™ Reverse Mortgage Income Requirements Questions

 Hi Jan,

-There is no problem with the family members also living in the house, but I do have a few things to forewarn you about.
+There is no problem with family members living in the house, but I do have a few things to warn you about.
 Firstly, the loan becomes due and payable as soon as the borrower is no longer living in the property as her primary residence.
+With a 95-year-old borrower, that may mean that her grandson and family may be in a position, in a relatively few years, to face the decision about what they will do for living quarters.

-If there is any concern at all about mom possibly needing to move to assisted living or if her health is in question, the loan would be called due and payable by the lender and the family living in the home would not stop that action.
+If there is any concern at all about mom possibly needing to move to assisted living or if her health is in question, the loan would be called due and payable by the lender, and the family living in the home would not stop that action.

 Secondly, with the additional family in the home, the qualification is a little tougher.
-HUD uses residual income to determine the borrower’s ability to qualify and the family size living in the home is taken into consideration to determine the amount of residual income required for the financial assessment qualification.
+HUD uses residual income to determine the borrower’s ability to qualify, and the family size living in the home is taken into consideration to determine the amount of residual income required for the financial assessment qualification.

-If mom’s income is strong and she has no other debts, this may not even be an issue, but you would probably want to know before proceeding.
+The amount required varies by area based on the cost of living, but it can mean needing several hundred dollars more in income to qualify, with 4 more people living in the home.
+If mom’s income is high and she has no other debts, this may not even be an issue, but you would probably want to know before proceeding.

 Question From Sharon W. on 12/13/2019